What is Harmonics?

 18 | 36 | 35, 37……………………… |

 The order of harmonics generated in the system depends on the pulse configuration of converters and inverters.
-Therefore, it is important to select the equipment which generates the lesser amount of harmonics.
+Therefore, it is important to select the equipment that generates the least harmonic distortion.

 Harmonic Filter Selection

-Though all orders of harmonics are harmful to an electrical power system, the 5th and 7thorder harmonics are most harmful to the electrical network.
-One of the solutions to mitigate these lower-order harmonics is to install harmonic filters.
+Though all orders of harmonics are harmful to an electrical power system, the 5th and 7th-order harmonics are most harmful to the electrical network.
+One solution to mitigate these lower-order harmonics is to install harmonic filters.

-The harmonic filters can be categorized into three categories i.e. passive filters, active filters, hybrid filters.
-The passive filter has passive components like a resistor, inductor, capacitor.
+Harmonic filters can be categorized into three categories: passive filters, active filters, and hybrid filters.
+The passive filter has passive components like a resistor, inductor, and capacitor.
 The active filter is designed using active components like semiconductor devices like IGBTs.

-Hybrid filters are basically the combination of active and passive filters.
-For the cost-effectiveness of the installation, the hybrid filters are used to mitigate the lower orders harmonics using the passive filters and the higher orders harmonics using the active filters.
+Hybrid filters are basically a combination of active and passive filters.
+To make the installation cost-effective, hybrid filters mitigate the lower-order harmonics using the passive filters and the higher-order harmonics using the active filters.
 A combination of the active and passive filters is known as a hybrid filter.

 Tuned Harmonic Filter

-A tuned filter works on the principle of providing the least impedance path for one or two harmonic frequencies and has a tuning frequency, which is within +/- 10 % of the harmonic frequency to be filtered.
+A tuned filter works on the principle of providing the least impedance path for one or two harmonic frequencies and has a tuning frequency that is within +/- 10 % of the harmonic frequency to be filtered.

 Tuned filters of particular harmonics order carry more harmonic current as they offer low impedance to the dominant harmonics.
 Therefore, the tuned filter design has to be done carefully.
-The tuned filter is formed with a combination of inductance and capacitance so they are bulkier as compared to the de-tuned filter and active filter.
+The tuned filter is formed with a combination of inductance and capacitance, so it is bulkier than the de-tuned filter and active filter.

-The tuned filters can be installed only after carrying out a detailed harmonics study.
-Inherently, tuned filters do not adapt easily to changes in power network configuration and their efficiency is usually altered when network configuration changes.
+The tuned filters can be installed only after a detailed harmonics study.
+Tuned filters do not adapt easily to changes in power network configuration, and their efficiency is usually altered when network configuration changes.

 Whenever new non-linear loads get added to the network after the installation of the filters, the harmonics studies are again required to be carried out.
 Several tuned filters are to be used in parallel if more than one harmonic frequency is to be filtered.
 The self-resonance frequency is related to the tuning factor, which is defined as the ratio of the inductive to capacitive reactance of the filter expressed as a percentage.